-The Plan, to which the Proposed Material Alterations relate, will provide a framework for the sustainable development of County Sligo.
+The Plan will provide a framework for the sustainable development of County Sligo.
 Plan elements that could potentially have a likely significant effect to European sites include: the Draft Plan's Land Use Zoning Framework; Strategies for Planning and Development; county level and town centre civil and economic development; provisions relating to the development of sustainable communities; transport and connectivity; local heritage; infrastructure development; and, energy and utilities development.